cosmoscout/cosmoscout-vr/docs/install.md

 ./start.sh
 ```

+When started for the very first time, some example datasets will be downloaded from the internet.
+**This will take some time!**
+The progress of this operation is shown on the loading screen.

 :information_source: _**Tip:** If you wish, you can delete the directories `build` and `install` at any time in order to force a complete reconfiguration or re-installation._

 For **manual compilation** follow the steps outlined in [make.sh](../make.sh).